-The development pattern established in the master plan defines the location and quantity of land that should be developed for different uses: residential, employment, commercial, mixed-use, and institutional (page 29 of the Subregion 5 Master Plan).
+The development pattern established in the master plan defines the location and quantity of land that should be developed for different uses: residential, employment, commercial, mixed-use, and institutional (page 29 of the master plan).
 A Future Land Use map (Map IV-1) serves as a guide to where different uses are recommended for future development (page 30).
 The Future Land Use map recommends commercial land uses on the subject property (page 32).
 Basic Plan A-9870 and CDP-9306-04 are consistent with the Future Land Use map, as they include a mix of commercial and residential uses within the L-A-C-zoned area.
-However, as previously discussed, the subject PPS proposes to subdivide the last remaining land area for commercial development into residential lots.
+However, as previously discussed, the subject PPS does not include any proposed commercial uses.
 Therefore, the subject PPS is not consistent with the Future Land Use map of the master plan, as further evidenced by the findings of the District Council in its reversal of the Planning Board's decision in CDP-9306-05.
 There has been no event that has rendered the land use recommendations inapplicable.

-The PPS does not, therefore, conform to the master plan, including maps and text, as required by Section 24-121(a)(5) of the prior Subdivision Regulations Therefore, staff recommends disapproval of the PPS.
+The PPS does not conform to the master plan, including maps and text, as required by Section 24-121(a)(5) of the Subdivision Regulations.
+Therefore, staff recommends disapproval of the PPS.

-4. Stormwater Management-An approved Stormwater Management (SWM) concept plan and approval letter (31844-2021-00) have been submitted with this PPS.
-The concept plan, approved by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), provides that the...." applicant must treat the minimum 1-inch runoff on-site and retrofit the existing Pond No. 2 to provide the 1-inch water quality volume, channel protection volume and 100-year Dam Safety."
+4. Stormwater Management-An approved SWM concept plan and approval letter (31844-2021-00) have been submitted with this PPS.
+The concept plan, approved by DPIE, provides that the...." applicant must treat the minimum 1-inch runoff on-site and retrofit the existing Pond No. 2 to provide the 1-inch water quality volume, channel protection volume and 100-year Dam Safety."
 A SWM fee of \$6,500.00 for on-site attenuation/quality control measures is required.
 The concept plan proposes to construct two micro-bioretention facilities.
 This stormwater approval expires September 16, 2024.